 The cut itself, only a few seconds long, of a young woman moving back and forth, expressing even in a single unimportant moment, her own insecurity through performative ambivalence, but more importantly, the genuine love of being seen – no, the need to be seen, which is, of course, most deeply, the expression of the need to be loved – was powerful.
 I didn’t think of it at the time, because the context is so different, but with distance I am reminded of Werner Herzog’s desire to repeat a simple cut of Klaus Kinski, where he portrayed a character waking from a nap on a desk.
 This moment was so well acted by Kinski that Herzog was mesmerized.
 He recalled repeatedly watching it, over and over, over and over.
 It was this simple enactment that caused Herzog to later hire the actor and begin what would become one of the world’s finest and explosive cinematic collaborations.

-Poker Bunny’s story is certainly explosive enough, and cuts the listener to the bone.
+Of course, Poker Bunny is not acting, or not in the same way, in any case, but that would be again to miss the point of the power of a single repeated image.
+Her story is certainly explosive enough, for those who don’t care about images, and it alone cuts the listener to the bone.
 “As a young girl, I was extremely misbehaved… I just didn’t listen to [my parents]… I was diagnosed with Asperger’s at a very young age.
 I remember when I was in HS … one of the schools was a special needs school… in the hallway I could hear kids screaming… causing huge scenes.. and I knew that I was like them… I knew that I was a freak..
 I wished desperately that people understood me.”

 “As I child [my mother] would chase me into corners, she would take… remotes or books and start hitting me with them… I dreamed of going to Hogwarts and being away from the abuse…. which I thought I deserved because my mom convinced me there was no other way to control me.”